root4ever20/Wifi_Cracker.sh/README.md

 # Wifi_Cracker.sh
-The script for cracking wpa/wpa2 WIFI
+This script for cracking WPA/WPA2 Wifi using crunch + aircrack-ng you can cracking wifi using 1- Numbers  2- Capital_letters  3- Small_letters
+4- or can cracking it using all of it